aosolis/hands-on-labs/ReadyWinter19/HOL3011-first-teams-app/Lab.md

 In Teams, go to any chat or channel conversation.
 Click on the “…” below the compose box to open the Contoso Talent app – you should now see your new command.
 Type in any string to initiate the search with your new code changes.
 ![A screenshot of the running app imn Microsoft Teams](Images/s9_2.png)

-Congrats - you have now created and deployed your first Microsoft Teams App!